14vini/GetDone/README.md

 1. Clone the repository:
 git clone https://github.com/14vini/GetDone.git

-3. Open the project in Xcode (version 13 or later recommended).
+3. Open the project in Xcode
-4. Make sure the file ListView.swift is selected to see on preview (or your main entry point).
+4. Make sure you’re running it on a simulator or device with iOS 15 or later.
-5. Select a simulator or device and click the Run (▶) button, or press Cmd + R.
+3. Build and run (Cmd + R).